dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 ~~~~

 !!!
 Danger "Important"
-    It is crucial that you **do not skip this step** as it is fundamental to the next example to work.
+    It is crucial that you **do not skip this step** as it is fundamental for the next example to work.

 ---